approov/quickstart-ios-swift-alamofire/README.md

 Note that the minimum requirement is iOS 10.
 You cannot use Approov in apps that support iOS versions older than this.

 ## ADDING APPROOV SERVICE DEPENDENCY
 The Approov integration is available via the [`Swift Package Manager`](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
-This allows inclusion into the project by simply specifying a dependency in the `File -> Swift Packages -> Add Package Dependency` Xcode option:
+This allows inclusion by simply specifying a dependency in the `File -> Add Packages..` Xcode option available if the project is selected:

 ![Add Package Dependency](readme-images/add-package-repository.png)

+Enter the repository `https://github.com/approov/approov-service-alamofire.git` into the search box.
+You will then have to select the relevant version you wish to use.
+To do so, select the `Exact Version` option and enter `3.0.2`.

-This package is actually an open source wrapper layer that allows you to easily use Approov with `Alamofire`.
-You should select the exact version `3.0.2`.
+Once you click `Next` the last screen will confirm the package product and target selection.
+The `approov-service-alamofire` and Approov SDK are now included as a dependency in your project.
+The `approov-service-alamofire` is actually an open source wrapper layer that allows you to easily use the Approov SDK itself with Alamofire.

 ## USING APPROOV SERVICE
 The `ApproovSession` class extends the [Session](https://alamofire.github.io/Alamofire/Classes/Session.html) class defined by Alamofire and handles connections by providing pinning and Approov protection.
 The simplest way to use the `ApproovSession` class is to find and replace all the `Session` creation instances with `ApproovSession`.